Updated: Dec 11, 2020

-Sketchers now have become my go to footwear for golf, walking, and work.
+Skechers now have become my go to footwear for golf, walking, and work.
 Hell, I don’t even get a commission for recommending them.
-With the vast shelf space I see in stores devoted to Sketchers it is unlikely that they need my help in sales.
+With the vast shelf space I see in stores devoted to Skechers it is unlikely that they need my help in sales.

 For years, I watched grown men wear expensive leather sandals suspecting all along there was a woman behind their choice.
 Such a bad choice they are.
 Flip-flops on the other hand, I can understand, but for me that anchoring strap in between my two toes totally bugs me.
 It's kind of like choking on horseradish in a Bloody Mary is my odd analogy.

-So, marketing gurus, how did Sketchers evolve from a woman’s brand to be the only shoe I wear?
+So, marketing gurus, how did Skechers evolve from a woman’s brand to be the only shoe I wear?

 I don’t have a woman telling me what to wear, only what to do.